-- provided that provides details of service access and bin storage for individual homes, flats and non-residential premises to avoid 'bin blight'. - 3.69 Latton Ave, local streets and neighbourhood maintain the street network strategy as shown on the diagram opposite, including car-free frontages. - 3.70 Waste and recycling collection vehicles should be able to proceed mainly in a forward motion.
-Any turning heads must be well integrated into the street design. - 3.71 Communal bin stores for flats and nonresidential premises must be integrated into the main building footprint with rear access to avoid blank frontages.
-These must be easily accessible by residents under shelter from a directly from inside the block. - 3.72 Individual households should have welldesigned bin enclosures that are part of the street scene. - 3.73 For detached/ semi-detached homes without rear access for collection, the bin enclosure should be located behind the building line.
+- 3.68 A waste and recycling strategy must be 3.74 Where collection is from the rear of a dwelling, provided that provides details of service access a suitable bin enclosure must be provided in and bin storage for individual homes, flats and the rear garden and the parking court must non-residential premises to avoid 'bin blight'. provide adequate turning circles and guarding to protect parked vehicles from damage. - 3.69 Latton Ave, local streets and neighbourhood streets should be used as service loops to 3.75 Communal underground storage or bin maintain the street network strategy as shown collection points should be provided where on the diagram opposite, including car-free any home is further than 25m from an adopted road with refuse access.
+Any communal bin frontages. point should be well designed as part of the 3.70 Waste and recycling collection vehicles should street scene and should not service more than be able to proceed mainly in a forward motion. ten designated dwellings. - Any turning heads must be well integrated into the street design. - 3.71 Communal bin stores for flats and nonresidential premises must be integrated into the main building footprint with rear access to avoid blank frontages.
+These must be easily accessible by residents under shelter from a communal door but must not be accessed 3.77 Bin enclosures must be designed to directly from inside the block. - 3.72 Individual households should have welldesigned bin enclosures that are part of the street scene. - 3.73 For detached/ semi-detached homes without rear access for collection, the bin enclosure should be located behind the building line.